Home / Retiree / Accessing super / What advice can I get from my super fund in retirement?

 When it comes to withdrawals, you might want advice about changing your annual pension payment, starting a new pension or making a lump sum withdrawal.
 An adviser can complete modelling to estimate the impact on your retirement income and how long your pension may last.

-Many people also need advice if their spouse passes away and leaves them a super pension, as this can cause issues with the transfer balance cap.
+Many people also need advice if their spouse passes away and leaves them a super pension, as this can cause issues with the transfer balance cap and Age Pension entitlements.

 Money can’t be added to an existing pension, so advice will consider whether to commence a second pension or stop (commute) the existing pension to combine the money and start a new pension with a higher balance.
-If you have a pre-2015 pension, commuting it can have impacts on your Centrelink and aged care means testing, so advice is critical.
+If you have a pre-2015 pension, commuting it can impact your Centrelink and aged care means testing, so advice is critical.

-There’s always the possibility that your fund’s advice service doesn’t fully cover all these topics, but it is worth asking because you may be able to receive advice at no additional cost or for a small fee in comparison with a full-service adviser.
+There’s always the possibility that your fund’s advice service doesn’t fully cover all these topics, but it’s worth asking; you may be able to receive free or low-cost advice in comparison with a higher-cost full-service adviser.

 Advice about other topics

-Less commonly, your super fund will be able to offer you advice about your assets outside super and other issues such as comprehensive estate planning, maximising your Centrelink entitlements, and aged care needs including how to fund costs (e.g. selling the family home to pay a lump sum accommodation deposit or taking out a reverse mortgage).
+Less commonly, your super fund may offer advice about your assets outside super and other issues such as comprehensive estate planning, maximising your Centrelink entitlements, and aged care needs, including how to fund costs (e.g. selling the family home to pay a lump sum accommodation deposit or taking out a reverse mortgage).

 Learn more about funding aged care.

-Fees for this type of advice can’t be paid out of your super account, so you will need to pay ‘out of pocket’, though as a retiree you could of course make a withdrawal from your super to pay the bill.
+Fees for this type of advice can’t be paid out of your super account, so you will need to pay ‘out of pocket’, although as a retiree, you could, of course, make a withdrawal from your super to pay the bill.

-Funds that employ their own full service financial advisers are most likely to offer this type of comprehensive advice.
-If your fund doesn’t, then you may want to find your own adviser.
+Funds that employ their own full-service financial advisers are most likely to offer this type of comprehensive advice.
+If your fund doesn’t, you may want to find your own adviser.

-In the estate planning space, solicitors can also often provide helpful guidance on the preparation and impacts of wills, enduring powers of attorney and advance care directives.
+In estate planning matters, solicitors can also often help with the preparation and impacts of wills, enduring powers of attorney and advance care directives.

 Case study: Aware Super